 Organisms are surrounded by pathogens and have evolved defences against them.
 Medical intervention can be used to support these natural defences.
 The mammalian immune system is introduced.

-Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the different types of pathogen that can cause communicable diseases in plants and animals • To include, bacteria - tuberculosis (TB), bacterial meningitis, ring rot (potatoes, tomatoes) viruses - HIV/AIDS (human), influenza (animals), Tobacco Mosaic Virus (plants) protoctista - malaria, potato/tomato late blight fungi - black sigatoka (bananas), ringworm (cattle), athlete's foot (humans).
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the different types of pathogen that can cause To include: communicable diseases in plants and animals bacteria - tuberculosis (TB), ring rot (potatoes, tomatoes) viruses - HIV/AIDS (human), influenza (animals), Tobacco Mosaic Virus (plants) protoctista - malaria, potato/tomato late blight fungi - black sigatoka (bananas), athlete's foot (humans).
+Learners are not required to know the binomial name of the pathogens that cause the diseases listed above.